michalm08/myHomeApp/README.md

 ## How to run localy

-In the project directory, you can run:

-Open terminal and type:
+Open terminal in your directory and type:
 ##### `git clone https://github.com/michalm08/myHomeApp.git`
 ##### `cd myHomeApp`
 ##### `npm i`